leoshen999/LR2RivalRanking/README.md

 It's built and tested on Windows 7 SP1 64bits with Python 2.7.

 ## Overview
-This application is a plug-in of Lunatic Rave 2.
+LR2 Rival Ranking(LR2RR) is a plug-in of Lunatic Rave 2.

 When the application is running, the ranking will be replaced.
 The new ranking will only show the score of your rivals and yourself.